 Please note: Photographs taken prior to December 31, 1948 are in ‘the public domain’ and as such do not have copyright restrictions.
 Further, the NVMA is authorized to grant permission to use any images for which the NVMA owns copyright.
 The purchaser assumes all responsibility under the terms of the Copyright Act to obtain authorization of other copyright holders.

-Archives’ services and costs are outlined on a list of reproduction fees.
+The Archival services price list 2019 is attached.
 Prices are set on a cost-recovery basis.